AdobeDocs/experience-platform.en/help/destinations/api/api-migration-guide-cloud-storage-destinations.md

 ### Backwards-incompatible changes to the [!DNL Amazon S3] destination {#changes-amazon-s3-destination}

-The backwards-incompatible changes for the API users are an updated `connection spec` and `flow spec` as shown in the table below:
+The backwards-incompatible changes for the API users are an updated `connection spec ID` and `flow spec ID` as shown in the table below:

 |[!DNL Amazon S3] | Legacy | New |
 |---------|----------|---------|